Top Probiotic Supplements of 2026: A Science-Backed Review

 CFU guaranteed at expiration.
 CFU (Colony Forming Units) measures how many live bacteria are in a dose, but counts are typically taken at manufacture, and bacteria die off during storage and shipping.
 Products guaranteeing CFU at expiration are making a meaningfully stronger claim than those that don't.

 Third-party testing by a named certifier.
 "Third-party tested" can mean almost anything.
-What matters is the name: NSF International, USP, Informed Sport, or an equivalent body with a published protocol and searchable verified products database.
-No name means the claim is unverified.
+The strongest version of this claim names the certifier: NSF International, USP, Informed Sport, or an equivalent body with a published protocol and searchable verified products database.
+General third-party testing for purity, contaminants, and label accuracy without a named certifying body is still meaningful, but it's a step below a searchable, named certification.

 Delivery mechanism.
 Stomach acid kills bacteria before they reach the small intestine.
 Acid-resistant or delayed-release capsules substantially improve delivery.
 Seed's nested ViaCap system is the most sophisticated option on this list; Thorne's acid-and-moisture-resistant capsule is another strong choice.